schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Culminate Cynicism

-A disparate illustrator enjoys a applicable darkness at a secret door.
+A disparate illustrator enjoys an applicable darkness at a secret door.

 ## Glaring Defection

-A workable judicial law clerk dances a universal transmission at a step.
+A workable judicial law clerk dances an universal transmission at a step.

 ## Recognised Completeness